Blog >

 2. Content that stays in one place dies there.
 Your best ideas need to show up in social feeds, AI answers, newsletters, and videos.

-3. Omnichannel isn’t “be everywhere.”
+3. Omnichannel is no longer seen as “be everywhere.”
 It’s “be coherent everywhere.”
 If your story changes between your website, LinkedIn, and sales deck, you look unsafe.

 4. Stop marketing “AI-powered.”
 Show what disappears from the workflow after adoption.